maddy9859/devlog/_posts/2013-08-26-Write-LESS-In-DevTools.md

 This is a great addition to your workflow because:

-- It automatically converts your LESS to CSS and you could also minify them for production usage at the time of saving the file.
+- It automatically converts LESS to CSS and could also minify them for production usage at the time of saving the file.
-- It saves a lot of time and helps you write better CSS code (in LESS).
+- It saves a lot of time and help write better CSS code (in LESS).

 ### Resources and References